Preparing MacBooks for State Testing

 Step 2: Click on System Preferences.

-Step 3: Click on the Siri icon.
+Step 3: You may see one of 2 screens.
+If on macOS 12 or earlier, Click on the Siri icon.

 Step 4: Click the checkbox next to "Enable Siri".